19-year-old Harvard Club speaker talks about the $72 billion search engine optimization industry

 “I cannot express enough gratitude for the mentorship I’ve received, the connections I’ve made, and the celebrities I’ve met.”

-When asked, the 19-year-old entrepreneur is keen to expand upon the practicality of his passion for digital marketing.
+When asked, the 19-year-old entrepreneur is keen to expand upon his passion for digital marketing.

 “I’ve been a computer user since I was 2,” Alexander explains, “and a YouTuber since 11.
 I’ve experienced enough of the ins and outs of the Internet to say that business owners really need to be seen on Google when they want to make a difference in this world.
 Pretty much everybody uses Web searches to make their purchase decisions.
 You’ve got to be seen by those searchers, and Google is the place to be for that, since they dominate 75% of the search market.”